Biden and other leading Democrats are pushing for a $3.5 trillion infrastructure plan.

 Majority Leader Chuck Schumer and Vermont Senator Bernie Sanders have reached an agreement on a $3.5 trillion infrastructure measure that Democrats want to carry through reconciliation in the Senate.
 After the economy struggled during the pandemic, President Joe Biden has also approved the infrastructure bill.

-“A deal has been struck by the budget committee.
+“A deal has been reached by the budget committee.
 According to Schumer, the budget resolution with instructions will be worth $3.5 trillion.

 “Every important program that President Biden has requested will receive substantial funding,” he added.